Habib’s story: Learning to walk again

 “At first, the doctors wanted to send Habib for another surgery to Kilis State Hospital,” Zilal continues.
 “But we physical therapists were confident that we would be able to improve his situation through therapy alone, without yet another surgery.”

-With its expansion in July, the field hospital gained a large room for physiotherapy in which patients have enough space and the necessary equipment to train and rehabilitate, together with Zilal and her colleague, Mostafa.
-Like most of the staff at the field hospital, both physical therapists are also Syrian refugees.
-Both received special training at the field hospital in dealing particularly with war injuries.
+With its expansion in July, the rehabilitation hospital gained a large room for physiotherapy in which patients have enough space and the necessary equipment to train and rehabilitate, together with Zilal and her colleague, Mostafa.
+Like most of the staff at the rehabilitation hospital, both physical therapists are also Syrian refugees.
+Both received special training at the rehabilitation hospital in dealing particularly with war injuries.

 Zilal and Mostafa care for an average of 15 patients a day.
 The patients are not only referred to them by the local hospital, but also come from far away.
 Most of them suffer from war injuries, mainly caused by shrapnel and gun wounds: paraplegia, amputations, brain injuries, burns, broken bones, vascular lesions, and ribcage injuries.